php-telegram-bot/core/README.md

 ```

 ### Logging
-Thrown Exception are stored in TelegramException.log file.
+Thrown Exception are stored in TelegramException.log file (in the base directory).

 Incoming update (json string from webhook and getUpdates) can be logged on a text file, set those options with the methods:
 ```php